• Home

 Each year, colorfully decorated streets, exciting street parades, and endless firework displays burst out all over Taiwan to celebrate the arrival of the Chinese New Year.

 The Lunar New Year holidays span several days, usually falling somewhere in late January or early February.
 If you’re visiting Taiwan during CNY, it’s important to know exactly when this holiday is as it will likely impact your trip quite a bit.
 The dates are based on the Lunar Calendar, meaning it will change each year on the Western Gregorian calendar.
-In 2023, the Lunar New Year runs from January 20-29, with Chinese New Year’s Eve falling on January 21.
+In 2023, the Lunar New Year ran from January 20-29, with Chinese New Year’s Eve falling on January 21.

 Chinese New Year’s Eve and New Year’s Day are usually the most important days during this celebration.
 Family members travel from near and far to spend time with their family and feast on a wide variety of delicious traditional foods.
 Unlike Christmas, families in Taiwan don’t give each other gifts during Chinese New Year.
 Instead, it’s customary to give children a hong bao (a red envelope filled with money) and for working sons and daughters to give a hong bao to their parents.